kubu08/Optimization-Problem-by-Python/README.md

 # Optimization-Problem
-Exam Solution of Computational Economics at LMU
+by  Python Exam Solution of Computational Economics at LMU

 Lecturer: Alexander Schmidt